 Who can argue with blue cheese and bacon, right?

 During the holidays, you can dress it up a bit more with a sprinkling of pecans too, or serve it just the way it is here.
 It’s all good!

 Savory Sweet Potatoes

-- 3 large sweet potatoes — unpeeled, scrubbed & cut into 1/2 inch cubes
+- 3 large sweet potatoes , scrubbed & cut into 1/2 inch cubes

-- dried rosemary — coarsely chopped or ground
+- 2 teaspoons dried rosemary crushed or chopped

 - Bake for about 30 minutes until sweet potatoes are golden brown.
 (Check potatoes midway through and stir to promote even browning.)

 - Cook bacon in a skillet over medium heat until crisp.
 Drain on a paper towel lined plate and set aside until potatoes are done.

 - Once the potatoes are done, remove from the oven and transfer to a baking dish so that cubes form a one inch layer in the bottom of the dish and are very close together.